The Complete Checkmate Patterns List (with examples)

 In this mating pattern, the King’s retreating squares are blocked by its own pieces, one standing horizontally & the other standing vertically.

-This checkmate occurs when a Rook and Queen work together to checkmate the enemy King in a 3 by 3 box shape, from which the enemy King cannot escape.
+This checkmate pattern occurs when a Rook and Queen work together to checkmate the enemy King in a 3 by 3 box shape, from which the enemy King cannot escape.

 The Rook delivers the checkmate while the Queen assists it.